suhaimisamsudin/aavail-forecast-api/readme.md

 # aavail-forecast-api

-Still learning how to do this properly.
-Sorry for the terrible code. :-(

 Build a draft version of an API with train, predict, and logfile endpoints.
 Using Docker, bundle your API, model, and unit tests.
 Using test-driven development iterate on your API in a way that anticipates scale, load, and drift.